-Innovative financing models to achieve energy retrofits in social housing in Bristol
+Innovative financing models to achieve energy retrofits in community buildings in Bristol

 Testing innovative financing models to implement vital energy efficiency upgrades in community buildings